Nebraska's Active Appreciation and the Importance of Premarital Agreements

 Clearly, preventing certain property from being subject to division in the event of divorce is no longer as simple as keeping that property titled in an individual’s sole name during marriage.
 For individuals who own significant assets, or who have any equity ownership in a business, and who are contemplating marriage, it is more important than ever to enter into a premarital agreement.
 Not only will a well-drafted premarital agreement address the treatment of separate property in the event of divorce, it will also address the division of the appreciation of that separate property.
 In the absence of a valid premarital agreement addressing these issues, individuals may find themselves in the middle of risky and costly litigation.

-To view article in original publication please visit: http://edgemagazine.com/the-write-plan-6/
+To view this article in the original publication please visit: http://edgemagazine.com/the-write-plan-6/